 Mariah has also been asked to provide violin as entertainment for state officials such as Governor Herbert, Senator Hatch, and congressmen.
 Apart from performing, Mariah has also taught music lessons for over 10 years to both beginner and advanced students.
 She was also selected to present research at the 2020 Collegiate Piano Pedagogy Symposium in Indiana.
 Mariah’s dedication and diligence, portrayed in her musical studies, also extends into her academics.
-She is currently on the Dean’s list.
+She was often on the Dean’s list.
 Mariah is excited to continue her musical journey in performance and pedagogy!

 Mariah is a nurturing mentor who sets high but reachable expectations.
 She taught me how to set weekly goals and inspired me to reach them.
 My love for piano grew as I improved my skills.
 She also helped me gain a greater appreciation for composers and piano literature.
 Mariah is a true professional and a pure delight to work with.